tmcw/myland/README.md

 Scraping and displaying [TrafficLand](http://www.trafficland.com/) data.

-TrafficLand sets up [public-private partnerships](http://en.wikipedia.org/wiki/Public%E2%80%93private_partnership) with local governments to install cameras on your stoplights and so on.
+TrafficLand sets up [public-private partnerships](http://en.wikipedia.org/wiki/Public%E2%80%93private_partnership) with local governments to use cameras on stoplights for traffic and other sorts of tasks.

 ## Images